rapkosi/digisoc/talk.md

 AI driven drones can real-time monitoring of rivers and lakes possible.
 This will not only help to increase the quality of fresh water but also of oceans.
 A big amount of the oceans' toxins come from rivers leading into it.
 An we can ensure adequate sanitation of water reserves.

 All this data will also help prediction droughts.
 We can run simulations for drought planning and thus can lower the impact the drought will have.
-Like this we can prevent situations from happening as it currently does in Cape Town or California.
+Like this we can prevent situations from happening as it currently does in Cape Town, California or the Horn of Africa.

 ## Slide 11 -- Clean Air